Toronto Arts Foundation Resiliency Fund

 Q: Why has Toronto Arts Foundation launched the Resiliency Fund to provide support for artists and arts workers?

 A: Stats Canada has documented greater losses in the arts sector than almost any other, with four mandated closures of arts venues in Toronto since the beginning of the pandemic.
 Although Canada’s overall labour force has now rebounded to pre-pandemic levels, this is not yet the case for self-employed artists.
 Artists still need our help.

 Q: What’s the structure of the Fund?
 How does it work?

 A: Toronto Arts Foundation received a lead donation of $1 million from the Hal Jackman Foundation, and a matching gift of $1 million from The Slaight Family Foundation, to provide financial support to artists and arts workers.
 These initial donations were allocated to performing arts charitable organizations in the first out of three rounds of funding.
-The subsequent two rounds will be open to arts charities of different disciplines later in the year.
-Funds provided in rounds two and three will be raised through a year-long fundraising campaign.
+The second round of applications is currently open to community-engaged arts charitable organizations, and there will be one more round open to arts charities working in the fields of visual and media arts later in the year.
+Funds provided in Round 3 will be raised through a year-long fundraising campaign.
 Eligible organizations will be asked to fill out a short application form.